 - Get some vitamin F every day (um, that’s fresh air); sunshine — if we have it — is good, too!

-- Move your body: walk, roll, bike, paddle (while you can!), run, crunch, or dance (just avoid the large crowds if you are opting for dancing).
+- Move your body: walk, roll, bike, slide or glide, paddle (depending on the season), run, crunch, or dance .

 - Find reasons to smile (smiling releases serotonin, which is a neurotransmitter that makes you feel good)!